 Consequently, you try to get rid of the conflict.
 You’ll resort to always trying make sure that your opinion is what other people want to hear.
 What happens is that you’ll simply go where others want you to go, not to where you actually want to go.

 In the end, what kind of life are you living?
 Is it yours or someone else’s?
 If you don’t take control, your life may become meaningless.
 You can’t lose sleep over the fact that a friend is angry with you because you said “no” to hanging out, no matter what the reason.

 Neither should you worry about meeting the expectations that everyone else has for us.

 You have to learn to accept disapproval or negativity when you give your opinions, make decisions, or do the things you want.
 They’ll get over it!

 Start to make yourself happy

 In order to get yourself to stop pleasing everyone around you, you have to work really hard on your self-esteem.
 In addition to your insecurities, it was probably because of this that you began to act this way.

-Start to say “no” when you want to say “no.” If someone gets angry, don’t get overwhelmed.
-Sooner or later, they will get over it (it’s not the end of the world!).
+Once your self-esteem is where it should be, you have to start changing some old habits.
+Start to say “no” when you want to say “no.” If someone gets angry, don’t get upset.
+Sooner or later, they’ll get over it (it’s not the end of the world after all!).

+Prioritize yourself.
+Give priority to your decisions: what you want, your opinions, and your dreams.
+But, above all else, prioritize your well-being.
 You don’t have to do anything that doesn’t make you feel good.
 You’re wearing yourself down in vain.
 You’re suffering, and this can cause anxiety and depression.

 Why don’t you start living for yourself?